shaikhsamaa7/devopslab/README.md

-Welcome to the DevOps Lab \n This repository is made solely for the practical
+Welcome to the DevOps Lab -e This repository is made solely for the practical